MoonriseSoftwareCalifornia/CosmosCMS/README.md

 Each platform had its own strengths and challenges, which provided us with valuable insights.

 **SiteCore** offered a decoupled architecture, resulting in high performance and strong security.
-However, it was expensive to license.
+However, it was expensive to license for our purposes.

 **WordPress** excelled in user experience and was open-source, but it had security and performance issues that made systems administration overly complicated and costly.